TheAllSeeingPie/Roetur/README.md

 The request message body can be extracted using the Payload<T> extension method in your context lambda.
 This provides a simple way of deserialising JSON content frlm a message payload.
 Currently only JSON is supported in deserialisation, however other formats will be added soon.

-You can put anything inside of the lambda for the route, but ideally you want to at least write something out the to RoetContext.OwinContext.Response otherwise you'll not return anything!
+You can put anything inside of the lambda for the route, but ideally you want to at least write something out the to RouterContext.OwinContext.Response otherwise you'll not return anything!

 ## You've spelt Router wrong!